zunda-arrow/zunda-arrow.github.io/src/pages/index.md

 # About Me
 Hello, I'm Jacob Haussman.
 I am a Computer Science Major with a Minor in Japanese and Theoretical Mathematics.
-I prefer my code to be functionally terrible than inherently bad.
-My favorite food is Spaghetti and Meatballs.

-I host my code on [Github](https://github.com/zunda-arrow).
+I host my code on [Github](https://github.com/zunda-arrow) and [Codeberg](https://codeberg.org/zunda-arrow).

 ## Contact Me
 My preferred method of contact is email.
 Please email me at [mailme@jacobhaussman.online](mailto:mailme@jacobhaussman.online).
-If you would like file a bug with one of my project, I would prefer if you create a issue on github!
+If you would like file a bug with one of my projects, I would prefer if you create a issue on github!

 <hr>